fbpx

-The ISSA certification focuses on athletic training and peak performance whereas the ACE certification focuses on developing healthy habits and change psychology.
+The ISSA certification focuses on optimizing adaptation to exercise, training athletes, and peak performance whereas the ACE certification focuses on developing healthy habits and the psychology of health behavior change.
 Both certifications are accredited by the NCCA (National Commission for Certifying Agencies), which most employees require for employment.

-Let’s see which one is meant for you.
+Let’s see which one is the best fit for you.

 ISSA, ACE, or Other?